confident-ai/deepeval/docs/docs/quickstart/dataset.md

-# How To Bulk Run Tests
+# How To Run Tests From CSV/JSON

 We support bulk-running tests from the following data sources: